jethromayuk/jethromay.com-2020/content/posts/8-elements-you-might-not-know-about/8-elements-you-might-not-know-about.md

 <p>This post was published on <time datetime="2020-08-03">3 August, 2020</time>.</p>
 ```

+The `<time>` tag is supported in all browsers apart from Internet Explorer.
+View a detailed list of which browser versions this tag can be used in, [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/time#Browser_compatibility).

 ## Word Break Opportunity:

 The `<wbr>` tag tells the browser where the ideal location is to break text when the browser window size changes.